Top of page

 • Learn the technical tools that make online education work: Rise 360 for course building, basic HTML for uploads, and our learning management system

-• Quality check everything—because our trainees deserve accurate and error-free content
+• Quality check everything.
+Our trainees deserve accurate and error-free content

-The Marketing & Communication Team (MarComm) is an integrated powerhouse made up of these core areas: messaging, content creation, engagement through digital (email and text) and social outreach (across several platforms), storytelling from data, and media relations.
-As a collaborative team, MarComm drives recruitment, brand management, and increased visibility for NDTC, and helps learners understand how to best use the resources NDTC provides to meet their political goals.
-We're the team that makes sure people know we exist — and that they understand why that matters.
+The Marketing & Communications Team (MarComms) is an integrated powerhouse made up of these core areas: messaging, multimedia content creation, engagement through digital (email and text) and social outreach (across several platforms), storytelling from data, and media relations.
+As a collaborative team, MarComms drives recruitment, brand management, and increased visibility for NDTC, and helps learners understand how to best use the resources NDTC provides to meet their political goals.

-MarComm interns work with the MarComm team on messaging strategy, brand management, original content creation across all media (website, social, and digital outreach), a robust and busy editorial calendar, post-event follow-up, and media relations.
+MarComms interns work with the MarComms team on messaging strategy, brand management, original content creation across all media (website, social, and digital outreach), a robust and busy editorial calendar, post-event follow-up, and media relations.

 • Monitoring and routing incoming email queries and traffic for the digital team